 In this era of surveillance capitalism, The Great Hack suggests how our own personal data is weaponized against us.
-The Cambridge Analytica scandal that followed was sought out with a similar effect- maneuvering the data crisis to deflect the blame, and resultantly, the attention that came with it, towards irrelevant details.
-It also shows in horrific detail how tech giants build, modify and structure these platforms without bothering about the ethical standards.
-It is this lack of control in safeguarding information, without any safe digital cleansing.
+The Cambridge Analytica scandal that followed was sought out with a similar effect- maneuvering the data crisis to deflect the blame and, resultantly, the attention that came with it towards irrelevant details.
+It also shows in horrific detail how tech giants build, modify and structure these platforms without bothering about ethical standards.
+It is this lack of control in safeguarding information without any safe digital cleansing.

 The Great Hack is available on Netflix

 Jamtara: Sabka Number Ayega on Netflix opens with a disclaimer stating that it’s fiction inspired by real events.
 It is those real events that are so frighteningly palpable: Between 2015 and 2017, Indian police worked to crack down on an astonishing number of telephone phishing scams and other cybercrimes.
 What are these phishing scams?
 In Jamtara, a small town located in Jharkhand, Sunny (Sparsh Shrivastav), a 17-year-old boy, needs nothing more than three things to earn the amount of Rs 2.5 lakhs: a cellphone, another identity, and just some minutes.
 Posing as a bank employee, Sunny calls people across the country: housewives, shopkeepers, and bank employees- to dupe them into sharing their credit card numbers.